National Outreach

 Coordinators Network

-Together, they create opportunities for cultural exchange, education, and engagement, making astronomy accessible to diverse audiences across the globe.
+Together, the NOCs create opportunities for cultural exchange, education and engagement, making astronomy accessible to diverse audiences across the globe.

 • What is a NOC?

-A National Outreach Coordinator (NOC) is a representative who connects their nation with the IAU Office for Astronomy Outreach, to strengthen astronomy communication and education.
+A National Outreach Coordinator (NOC) is a representative who connects astronomy communicators across their nation with the IAU Office for Astronomy Outreach to strengthen astronomy communication and education.

 By leveraging this connection, NOCs help bring astronomy-related opportunities, resources, and initiatives to their local communities, adapting them to their specific needs and contexts.